 24.2 The Employer and the Union recognize the value of compressed workweeks, flextime arrangements and telecommuting/telework.

-24.3 Employees will continue to be eligible to park in designated college parking areas in accordance with Employer policies.
+24.3 Employees will continue to be eligible to park in designated Employer parking areas in accordance with Employer policies.
 The Employer may establish and assess fines for violations of motor vehicle and parking regulations, order the removal of vehicles parked in violation of regulations at the expense of the violator, and seek collection of any unpaid fines.
 If the Employer elects to change the parking fees during the life of this Agreement, the process outlined in WAC 174-116 will be used to set the fees.
 The parties agree that alternatives to the implementation of higher parking fees will be an appropriate topic for bargaining, if the Union files a request for bargaining under the provisions of Article 37, Mandatory Subjects.
 Parking fund revenues will be used as set forth in WAC 174-116.
 Upon request, the Employer will provide parking fund information to the Union.

-24.4 In the event another group of college employees, not covered by this Agreement, is permitted to purchase employee-parking permits at a lower rate, the lower rate will automatically be applied to employees covered by this Agreement.
+24.4 In the event another group of Employer’s employees, not covered by this Agreement, is permitted to purchase employee-parking permits for the Olympia campus at a lower rate, the lower rate will automatically be applied to employees covered by this Agreement.

 24.5 The Employer will continue its current practice of offering pre-tax parking, bus passes and other commute trip reduction options via payroll deduction.